 - Movement modeling.

 - Person recognition through the classification of biometric characteristics.

 - Re-identification of objects or people in video sequences.

-Security in deep learning systems – The advent of deep learning systems and its increasing exposure in online services in a wide variety of applications (classification of Youtube videos, recommendation of products in online sales platforms, facial recognition for banking or other services, video surveillance systems, etc) raises concerns regarding the security of neural networks.
+Security in deep learning systems – The advent of deep learning systems and its increasing exposure to online services in a wide variety of applications (classification of Youtube videos, recommendation of products in online sales platforms, facial recognition for banking or other services, video surveillance systems, etc) raises concerns regarding the security of neural networks.
 New types of attacks have been detected, like adversarial image which combines actual images with noise pattern that deceive the deep learning system.
 This kind of attacks are becoming trendy in recent times and poses a real threat to AI technology-driven services.
 The Computer Vision Research Line gets into the different techniques of attack, exploring their characteristics and researching possible countermeasures and defense strategies.

 - Strong proficiency in deep learning classification and prediction methods as well as in feature detection and matching.